 Infinite blackness cloaked its ascension through the cosmos.
-It moved rapidly and its hunger devastating.
+It moved rapidly with devastating hunger.
 There was little sustenance to be found on other planets and they were not the proper combination to satiate it.
 Since its violent expulsion from the Andromeda Galaxy by the super human entity, it traveled the outer dimensions at the speed of light.
 It gorged and fed on whatever it could find.
 Finally, its acute sense of smell picked up nourishment in abundance.
-It was in direct passage to another green and blue planet – miniscule in every dimension, but entirely unique and beautiful compared to its neighbors.
-The planet was filled to the brim with the precise nutrients it needed before its hibernation period.
+It was in direct passage to another green and blue planet – minuscule in every dimension it'd roamed, but entirely unique and beautiful compared to its neighbors.
+The planet was filled to the brim with the precise nutrients it needed before the hibernation period.

 Capitol City: The Utopian dimension

 Dr. Winger stooped over his microscopic lens engrossed in work.
-He did not hear the alerts coming from the Inter-dimensional portal unit a few feet away.
+He didn't hear the alerts from the Inter-dimensional portal unit a few feet away.
 The activators turned red and the Universal GPS monitor zoomed upon planet earth in the Milky Way galaxy.
 Doctor Odessa Vexman ran to the controls and stared at the screen in a panic.

 "Winger!
-Look!
 We have an emergency!
 The Dark Matter is back!
 It has passed another threshold."

 Winger raised his head and stared dully at his attractive, dark-eyed assistant through his round glasses.
 "What did you just say?
 Who's back?
 Did lunch come yet?
 I'm starving."